Artist: Death Cab For Cutie

 Time has a special way of mutating memory.
 Today my impression is of that namelessness, lingering, but in the moment I was blinded by specifics: nervousness at the retreat (would I be forced to go on stage?), concerns over grad school (had I chosen correctly?), grappling with our status (why didn’t it have a name?).
 All of it so precarious, on the cusp of toppling over.

 Nine years later, this is what I remember.
 Chowder with my dad that first morning on the pier, how the fog-filtered sunrise became a Fauvist pastiche.
 The pride in his voice that night at The Crown and Anchor, when he bragged about grad school, when I fielded their questions.
 The realization that his coworkers were as idiosyncratic as mine—the diplomat, the nebbish one, the guy who chortled like a surfer.
-The tired revelation of adulthood as a continuum, distilled into middle-aged man saying “schwasted.”
+The tired revelation of adulthood as a continuum, distilled into a middle-aged man saying “schwasted.”
 How you don’t actually “snake up the coast” when you head to Santa Cruz: Even the most scenic route heads inland eventually, passing through farmland and flower fields and strawberry stands by the road.
 Delicious if you give yourself permission to stop.
 You should give yourself permission.
 Not the “us” on that beach, but the “me,” why it mattered as I drove home seeking meaning in a classical guitar.
 How those grand gestures would snake up through years of uncertainty to find me down on one knee in a 6th floor apartment, bottle of Veuve on the table, flooded with sunset and roses, perpetually flustered but precisely on time.

 Of this I’m certain